ofiwg/libfabric/man/fi_av.3.md

 If the endpoint supports `FI_DIRECTED_RECV`, these fi_addr_t's can be used to restrict receive buffers to a specific endpoint address and authorization key.

+For address vectors configured with FI_AV_USER_ID, all subsequent target events corresponding to the address being inserted will return FI_ADDR_NOTAVAIL until the user defines a user ID for this fi_addr_t.
+This is done by using fi_av_set_user_id.

 *flags*
 : The following flag may be passed to AV insertion calls: fi_av_insert, fi_av_insertsvc, or fi_av_insertsym.